romainDefferrard/ESO-semester-project/README.md

 This repository presents a modular and efficient pipeline for detecting spatial overlaps in LiDAR datasets, covering both Airborne Laser Scanning (ALS) and Mobile Laser Scanning (MLS) acquisitions.
-The project was developed as part of a semester project at EPFL within the Environmental Sensing and Observation (ESO) Laboratory.
+The project was developed as part of a semester project at EPFL within the Earth Sensing and Observation (ESO) Laboratory.

 The purpose of this tool is to identify and extract meaningful regions where LiDAR acquisitions overlap, to facilitate and optimize downstream tasks such as point-to-point matching.